AtaraxyState/Sonarr-Explorer/README.md

 #### 🔍 Library Search
 ```
 snr -l [search term]     # Search your library
+snr -l                   # Show all series in your library
 snr [search term]        # Search your library (default)
 ```